WPTravelteam/wp-travel/readme.txt

 == Changelog ==

+= 2.0.8 =
+Release Date: 7th July, 2019

+Enhancement:

+* Frontend Trip data enhancement and optimized.
+Single source is used to fetch trip data in single, multiple pricing and fixed departure listing.

+Fixes:

+* Departure Date is added in email and thankyou page for multiple pricing trips.
+* Group size field added on fixed departure listing.

 = 2.0.7=
 Release Date: 28th June, 2019

 Enhancement:

-* Fixed multiple script enqueue from multiple addons.
+* Enhancement of same scripts are enqueue from multiple addons.
 Now all scripts are registered in WP Travel and used handler to enqueue.

 Fixes: